renatahodovan/picire/README.rst

 "Simplifying failure-inducing input", ISSTA 2000).

-Further improvements are described in (R. Hodovan, A. Kiss: "Practical Improvements to the Minimizing Delta Debugging Algorithm", ICSOFT-EA 2016).
+Further improvements are described in (R. Hodovan, A. Kiss: "Practical Improvements to the Minimizing Delta Debugging Algorithm", ICSOFT-EA 2016) and (R. Hodovan, A. Kiss, T. Gyimothy: "Tree Preprocessing and Test Outcome Caching for Efficient Hierarchical Delta Debugging", AST 2017).

 Copyright and Licensing
 =======================

-See LICENSE_.
+Licensed under the BSD 3-Clause License_.

-.. _LICENSE: LICENSE.rst
+.. _License: LICENSE.rst